folarin-ogungbemi/Yabash-GmbH/README.md

     * Update: User can be able to make changes to their booking
     * Cancel: A created booking can be cancelled.

+## Features left to be implemented / Limitations
+* The current sign in functionality the website offers does not provide the ability for a user to change their password or delete account.
+This is a feature that will be considered looking forward.
+* The user does not receive an actual email for subscribing for newsletter.
 ---

 # Testing